 A cat eye blink, often referred to as kitty kiss, is a common cat behavior.
 The cat's eyes communicate information depending on how open the eyelids are, as well as what the eyes do.
 Cats' eyes demonstrate strong emotion, easily recognizable by other cats and by humans... with a little practice.

 If you are trying to make friends with a strange cat outdoors, it would be a huge mistake to stare at him, as you will either intimidate him into leaving, or even worse, bring out his aggressive nature.
-In either case, your attempt to make friends may be permanently squelched.
+In either case, your attempt to make friends will probably be squelched.

 Cats use their eyes to demonstrate or even to hide their emotions.
 A slit-eyed look indicates strong emotion—fear or aggression.
-Squinting also protects eyes from potential claws of an opponent.
+Squinting also protects eyes from claws of a potential opponent.

 Eye Blink Kitty Kisses

-On the other hand, cats with wide-open eyes usually indicate friendliness, curiosity, or even playfulness.
+On the other hand, wide-open eyes usually indicate friendliness, curiosity, or even playfulness.
 You can often see these visual clues demonstrated by kittens, who haven't yet been fully introduced to the hierarchies of kitty culture.
 Their innocence when meeting one another is a pleasure to behold.